SLE partition functions via conformal welding of random surfaces: Preliminaries

 where $\Md_2(W;\ell_1,\ell_2)$ is supported on the set of doubly-marked quantum surfaces with left and right boundary arcs having quantum lengths $\ell_1$ and $\ell_2$, respectively.
 One can also define $\Md_2(W;\ell) := \int_0^\infty \Md_2(W;\ell,\ell')d\ell'$, i.e., the disintegration over the quantum length of the left (or right) boundary arc.

 Finally the weight 2 quantum disk is special in the sense that its two marked points are typical with respect to the quantum boundary length measure~\cite[Proposition A.8]{DMS14}.
-Based on this we can define the family of quantum disks marked with multiple quantum typical points.
+Based on this we can define the family of quantum disks marked with multiple quantum typical points, {i.e., marked points sampled from the quantum boundary length measure.}